Bucolic Complexes: Bucolic graphs

 Summarizing, we obtain the main result of this subsection.

-\begin{proposition} Let $G$ be a locally finite weakly modular graph not containing induced $W_4$ and $W_4^-$.
+\begin{proposition} Let $G$ be a locally-finite weakly modular graph not containing induced $W_4$ and $W_4^-$.
 Then the gated hull of any triangle $T$ of $G$ is a 2-connected weakly bridged graph.
 Additionally, if $G$ does not contain induced $W_5,$ then the gated hull of $T$ is a 2-connected bridged graph. \end{proposition}

 \begin{proof} By Lemma \ref{p:gate3}, the gated hull of $T$ is the 2-connected subgraph $K$ of $G$ constructed by our procedure.
 Since $K$ is a convex subgraph of a weakly modular graph $G,$ $K$ itself is a weakly modular graph.
-By Lemma \ref{p:gate2}, the graph $K$ does not contain induced 4-cycles, thus $K$ is weakly bridged by \cite[Theorem 3.1(iv)]{ChOs}.
-If, additionally, $G$ does not contain 5-wheels, then $G$ does not contain induced 5-cycles because in a weakly bridged graph any 5-cycle is included in a 5-wheel.
-Then $K$ is a weakly modular graph without induced 4- and 5-cycles, thus $K$ is bridged by \cite[Theorem 8.1(ii)]{Ch_CAT}. \end{proof}
+By Lemma \ref{p:gate2}, the graph $K$ does not contain induced $4$-cycles, thus $K$ is weakly bridged by \cite[Theorem 3.1(iv)]{ChOs}.
+If, additionally, $G$ does not contain $5$-wheels, then $G$ does not contain induced $5$-cycles because in a weakly bridged graph any induced $5$-cycle is included in a $5$-wheel.
+Then $K$ is a weakly modular graph without induced $4$- and $5$-cycles, thus $K$ is bridged. \end{proof}